InolofatsengMotloba/INOMOT520_BCL2401_GroupD_02_InolofatsengMotloba_DJS01/README.md

 ![alt text](mars.gif)

-##### Problem Areas to Address
+##### Problem Areas Addressed

-1. **Unit Mismatch**: The provided functions fail to convert units correctly, leading to calculation inaccuracies.
+1. **Unit Mismatch**: The provided functions converts units correctly, leading to calculation accuracies.
-2. **Parameter Misalignment**: Parameters are not handled in a way that prevents or highlights the potential for unit mismatch errors, leading to possible confusion.
+2. **Parameter Misalignment**: Parameters are handled in a way that prevents or highlights the potential for unit mismatch errors.

 ##### Initial Parameters